michalkmet/xp-tic-tac-toe-graduation/NOTES.md

 - ✅ Add timeout story
 - 🚧 UAT5.1 When Player does the turn then it should wait 2 seconds for second player

+Pomodoro 6:
+- ✅ Planning
+- ⚠ TODO Refactor console logs for better game experience
+- 🚧 UAT5.1 When Player does the turn then it should wait 2 seconds for second player